 Since at least the mid-1600s British farmers had blamed this disease on common barberry shrubs growing nearby, an idea that was often ridiculed by agricultural writers of the day.
-But by the mid-1800's the connection between black stem disease and common barberry had become more widely accepted, berry is the alternate host of the rust fungus Puccinia graminis f. sp. tritici, which causes this highly destructive disease of wheat and barley.
+But by the mid-1800's the connection between black stem disease and common barberry had become more widely accepted, and in 1865 a researcher showed that the barberry rust fungus could indeed infect wheat.

+Today we know that common barberry is the alternate host of the rust fungus Puccinia graminis f. sp. tritici, which causes this highly destructive disease of wheat and barley.
 (Black stem disease also attacks native grasses including "bottlebrush grass" and brome species.)
-One large common barberry shrub can support enough rust fungus to produce billions of microscopic spores, which may be blown in the wind for dozens or
+One large common barberry shrub can support enough rust fungus to produce billions of microscopic spores, which may be blown in the wind for dozens or even hundreds of miles.